Jubeyer/RL-to-Reconfigure-Microgrid/README.md

 ## Publications
 **If you use these scripts in your research, please cite our publications**:

-Rahman, J., Jacob, R. A., Paul, S., Chowdhury, S., & Zhang, J. (2022, April).
-Reinforcement Learning Enabled Microgrid Network Reconfiguration Under Disruptive Events.
-In 2022 IEEE Kansas Power and Energy Conference (KPEC) (pp. 1-6).
-IEEE.
+Rahman, J., Jacob, R. A., Paul, S., Chowdhury, S., & Zhang, J., Reinforcement Learning Enabled Microgrid Network Reconfiguration Under Disruptive Events, IEEE Kansas Power and Energy Conference (KPEC), Manhattan, Kansas, April 25 - 26, 2022.

 **Collaborations are always welcome if more help is needed.**
 ## License
-MIT License, Copyright (c) 2022 Jubeyer Rahman
+MIT License, Copyright (c) 2022 Jubeyer Rahman & Jie Zhang

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell